 The Mine Health and Safety Council is a national public entity (Schedule 3A) established in terms of the Mine Health and Safety Act, No 29 of 1996, as amended.

 The entity comprises a tripartite board represented by State, Employer, and Labour members under chairmanship of the Chief Inspector of Mines.
 The MHSC is funded by public revenue and is accountable to Parliament.

 The main task of the Council is to advise the Minister of Mineral Resources on occupational health and safety legislation and research outcomes focused on improving and promoting occupational health and safety in South African mines.
 The Council also oversees the activities of its committees; promotes a culture of health and safety in the mining industry; arranges a summit every two years to review the state of occupational health and safety at mines; and liaises with the Mining Qualifications Authority and any other statutory bodies about mining health and safety.

-The Committees of the Council are the following SIMRAC, MRAC, MOHAC, Audit, MITHAC, HRRAC and CTAC are established with the following functions:
+The Committees of the Council are the following SIMRAC, MRAC, MOHAC, Audit & Risk Committee, MITHAC, HRRAC and CTAC are established with the following functions:

 Mining Regulation Advisory Committee (MRAC)